-A There are a bunch of definable fixed things we know.
-E.g. The builder may be using a ‘Potton Kit timber framed house’ and therefore knows the cost of this.
-The software people can tick the relevant modules on the price list of the software and add the number of users to get a software value.
+There are a bunch of definable fixed things we know, e.g. the builder may be using a ‘Potton Kit timber framed house’ and therefore knows the cost of this.
+Likewise, the software people can tick the relevant modules on the price list of the software and add the number of users to get a software value.

-There are a bunch of things that we know exist but don’t have the specific detail. e.g. the specific kitchen, the exact door type and door handles for each room and the precise bathroom fittings are often left as allowances.
+There are a bunch of things that we know exist but don’t have the specific detail, e.g. in the case of the builder; the specific kitchen, the exact door type and door handles for each room and the precise bathroom fittings are often left as allowances.
 The software people will be able to suggest a number of days training that they have allowed for, but humans are funny things and as variable as door furniture.
 Some will need more training, others less.
 In these cases, the cost will vary above or below the ‘allowance’ once the final decisions are made (which is often late into the project).

 There are elements of complete unknowns.
-The building client may be thinking about adding a garage but at the start of the project unsure of the size and as yet without permission.
+The building client may be thinking about adding a garage but at the start of the project they are unsure of the size and don’t yet have permission.
 IT customers will often have ‘possible integration to a third-party warehouse’ that they haven’t yet chosen or may be opening a company in Brazil later in the year, and these elements can only be given an order of magnitude.

-There are unforeseen elements Your other half suddenly decides it is imperative to have oak skirting boards and an oak conservatory, or you find an old Roman fort when digging the foundations.
+There are unforeseen elements such as your other half suddenly decides it is imperative to have oak skirting boards and an oak conservatory, or you find an old Roman fort when digging the foundations.
 The Finance team decided they really wanted to have OCR recognition for invoices and expenses, or the WIFI in the warehouse doesn’t reach all the aisles so handhelds don’t work.

-In both cases the ability to estimate ‘the project’ is predicated on how much is known, how much is ‘we know we need this, but we don’t have enough detail’ and the final ‘wow, we never knew we would need that, but we do!’
+In all cases, the ability to estimate ‘the project’ is predicated on how much is known, how much is ‘we know we need this, but we don’t have enough detail’ and the final ‘wow, we never knew we would need that, but we do!’

 To quote Donald Rumsfeld, at least partially, ‘We have known knowns, we have known unknowns and we have unknown unknowns.’